RobinLi7/nextflow_501Project/README.md

 # nextflow_501Project

-Here’s a README file based on the Nextflow pipeline and your uploaded template:

----

-# README for Nextflow Pipeline

 ## Background and Rationale

 This pipeline is designed for single-cell RNA sequencing (scRNA-seq) data analysis.
 It leverages **FastQC**, **MultiQC**, **STARsolo**, and **Seurat** to process, analyze, and visualize scRNA-seq data.
 Key features include quality control, genome generation, mapping, and downstream clustering analysis with visualization.